 If you run out of gas, you’ll need this so you can get some more to get you going.

 If you are going to attempt some mechanical work or something else that will muck up your hands, a pair of gloves will protect those hands.

 This can be handy if the tire inflator doesn’t offer a viable solution or you just have slightly low tires.

 Safety items will help you keep safe in the middle of a road crisis and ensure that you don’t end up getting hit when pulled off on the side of the road or to handle safety emergencies.

-Flares will provide you some visibility even in bad weather conditions.
+Flares will provide you with some visibility even in bad weather conditions.

 Do not forget some extra batteries.
 Flashlights can be used to call attention for help or to spot your location.